bluenunn/Toolchest/README.md

 Platforms: EMC (VMAX & Powermax), Netapp (A800, A700, 8xxx), Pure (Flash Array), Cisco (MDS & UCS), Oracle and VDBench.

-Each of the procedures, templates & utilities inside this repository are internally documented.
+*Note: Each of the procedures, templates & utilities inside this repository are internally documented.

 Repository summary: